zhliau/fika-headless-docker/README.md

   they can be read by the container.
 - If you have SELinux enabled on the host, the container may not be able to read the mounted directories unless you provide the :z option to re-label the mount with the correct SELinux context.
   Be VERY careful with this option!
 I will not be responsible for anything that happens if you choose to do this.

-# Debug
-- `USE_GRAPHICS` - disables the `-nographics` parameter when starting the dedicated client.
-This will significantly increase resource usage.
-- `XVFB_DEBUG` - enables debug output for xvfb (the virtual framebuffer)

 # TODO
 - [ ] Support mounting host X socket to potentially support Windows docker hosts via Vcxsrv or an equivalent Windows X server.
 With -nographics maybe we don't even need to do this?